cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ```
 </div>

-Now you have converted back to CentOS and it is the time to install kernel.
+Now you have converted back to AlmaLinux or CentOS* and it is the time to install kernel.

 To delete CloudLinux OS Shared kernel, run (change the kernel package name to the one you've been using):

 <div class="notranslate">

 ```
-rpm -e --nodeps kernel-2.6.32-673.26.1.lve1.4.27.el6.x86_64
+rpm -e --nodeps $(rpm -qa | grep kernel | grep lve)
 ```
 </div>

-To install new CentOS kernel once you deleted CloudLinux OS Shared kernel, type <span class="notranslate">`yum install kernel`</span>.
+To install new AlmaLlinux or CentOS* kernel once you deleted CloudLinux OS Shared kernel, type <span class="notranslate">`yum install kernel`</span>.

 If <span class="notranslate">`yum`</span> says that the latest kernel is already installed, it is OK.